 Throughout all abovementioned steps, it must be borne in mind that the calculation of a fine is no mere mathematical exercise.
-Rather, the circumstances of the specific case are the determining factors leading to the final amount, which can - in all cases - vary between any minimum amount and the legal maximum.
+Rather, the circumstances of the specific case are the determining factors leading to the final amount, which can - in all cases - be any amount up to and including the legal maximum.

-These Guidelines and its proposed methodology will remain under constant review of the EDPB.
+These Guidelines and its methodology will remain under constant review of the EDPB.